lyozamp/avalanche_analysis/README.md

 # Google Slides Presentation

-This google slide presentation can be seen, in its entirety, [link to slides](https://github.com/lyozamp/avalanche_analysis/blob/main/Avalanche_Presentation.pdf).
+This google slide presentation can be seen in its entirety at, [link to slides](https://github.com/lyozamp/avalanche_analysis/blob/main/Avalanche_Presentation.pdf).